dylanwilson322/Final-Project/README.md

 Week 4/23

 I have not changed anything since the last week due to the fact that I have run into a few issues.
 Ever since last week, I have not been able to run my code due to the fact that my 1.png file cannot open.
 Due to this, I am in a stuck at a brick wall type of situation.
 Once I get this sorted out, I will be able to continue with my personalization plan.
 Also, I added comments to all the code thus far, and the code is understanable.

+Week 4/30

+This week, the main aspect of the project I tried working on was implimenting an aspect of Lollipop Ninja into my "flappy bird-esqe" game.
+In the lollipop ninja game, there is a portion of the game that allows the user to make the ninja invisible by pressing x.
+I tried to adapt this code into my game, I was not able to make this work.
+So, for the progress check from last week, nothing has changed.
+However, in this final week, I plan to add music, and a start screen.